Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

 This tent is aimed more at a casual car camper rather than hikers or backpackers.

 Typically, I wouldn’t recommend a tent that weighs more than five pounds if you’re planning to hit the trails.
-At eight pounds, this is a heavier tent.
+At over eight pounds, this is a heavy tent.
 I certainly wouldn’t classify it as a lightweight hiking tent.

-If you’re completely set on using it as a backpacking tent, you can always reduce the burden by splitting up the tent poles and metal stakes between the two of you.
+If you’re completely set on using it as a backpacking tent, you can always reduce the burden by splitting up the tent poles and metal stakes between you and a fellow camper.

 Is it useful as a family camping tent?